-While many researchers associate reproducible research primarily with a set of advanced tools for sharing research, 315 reproducibility is just as much about simple work habits as the tools used to share data and code.
-We ourselves 316 are not perfect reproducible researchers-we do not use all the tools mentioned in this commentary all the time and often fail to follow our own advice.
-Nevertheless, we recognize that reproducible research is a process rather than a 318 destination and work hard to consistently increase the reproducibility of our work.
-We encourage others to do the 310 same.
-Researchers can make strides toward a more reproducible research process by simply thinking carefully about 320 data management and organization, coding practices, and processes for making figures and tables (e.g., Table 2).
-Time 321 and expertise must be invested in learning and adopting these tools and tips, and this investment can be substantial.
-322 Nevertheless, we encourage our fellow researchers to work toward more open and reproducible research practices so we can all enjoy the resulting improvements in work habits, collaboration, scientific rigor, and trust in science.
+While many researchers associate reproducible research primarily with a set of advanced tools for 386 sharing research, reproducibility is just as much about simple work habits as the tools used to 387 share data and code.
+We ourselves are not perfect reproducible researchers-we do not use all the 388 tools mentioned in this commentary all the time and often fail to follow our own advice (almost 389 always to our regret).
+Nevertheless, we recognize that reproducible research is a process rather 390 than a destination and work hard to consistently increase the reproducibility of our work.
+We 391 encourage others to do the same.
+Researchers can make strides toward a more reproducible 392 research process by simply thinking carefully about data management and organization, coding 393 practices, and processes for making figures and tables (e.g., Fig. 1).
+Time and expertise must be 394 invested in learning and adopting these tools and tips, and this investment can be substantial.
+395 Nevertheless, we encourage our fellow researchers to work toward more open and reproducible 396 research practices so we can all enjoy the resulting improvements in work habits, collaboration, 397 scientific rigor, and trust in science.
+398